apiato/documentation/docs/components/optional-components/tests.md

 ---
 #### assertDatabaseTable
-> Available in v12.1.0 and above.
+> Available since Core v8.5.0

 This method is used
 to verify